 If you want to make the most out of your lamp, it’s best to get a shade that’s either translucent or see-through.
 For instance, loosely woven wool, cotton, or linen will work perfectly well.

 Not just the material but the color of the shade also determines the illumination capacity of a lamp.
-Basically, a dark-colored lampshade will reduce the light intensity while anything light or pale ones will allow more light to seep through.
+A dark-colored lampshade will reduce the light intensity while anything light or pale will allow more light to seep through.

 Floor Lamp Size

 We don’t want to leave any stone unturned to help you find the best floor lamp.
 That’s why we also want to emphasize the ideal floor lamp size.

 Anything too tall is a big no-no for rooms with low ceilings; you don’t want your lamp to awkwardly stand out among other furnishings.
 On the other hand, something too small will probably go unnoticed in a large room with high walls and ceilings.

 If you are worried that your bulb or socket can be visible at a certain angle, we recommend buying a 68-inch model or higher.
 With a floor unit that high, you won’t be able to see the bulb while standing or sitting near the lamp.

 However, if you’re not so hung up about the bulb being visible, you can pay attention to other factors.
 For instance, you can compare the relative height of the other furnishings and match it with the lamp’s height.
 After all, you’d want it to sync with other lamps and furniture pieces in the area.

 As a rule of thumb, your floor lamp should be of the same height as other table lamps or light fixtures positioned on a surface.
 When you match the heights, it brings more balance and harmony to your décor.
 Ultimately, it’s more visually appealing and subtly hints at your zeal for perfection.

 The build material of a floor lamp has a lot to do with its overall look, durability, and price.
 However, the best part is that there are enough options for everyone, so you can buy something based on your budget and requirements.